ls1intum/API-Gateway/README.md

 Apart from that, the port is also determined automatically.

+Then, you can call [/api/text](http://localhost:8080/api/text) and [/api/quiz](http://localhost:8080/api/quiz) to see that artemis-1 also responds.

 ### Minor Details

 - The [CustomLoadBalancerConfig.java](api-gateway/src/main/java/de/example/gateway/CustomLoadBalancerConfig.java) is just used to enable the `CustomLoadBalancer` for the `ARTEMIS`-services.